-The principal purpose of the regulations detailed within Article 5 below is to ensure that :

-- a) The running costs for one engine per driver throughout a calendar year do not exceed €50,000 (see Appendix 3 to these regulations), and ; - b) The engine life between rebuilds, where practicable, exceeds 10,000km. - 5.1 Engine homologation : - 5.1.1 The first homologation period will start on 1 January 2013 and end on 31 December 2017.
-A further four year homologation period will start on 1 January 2018.
+- a) The principal purpose of the regulations detailed within Article 5 below is to ensure that : - The running costs for one engine per driver throughout a calendar year do not exceed €50,000 (see Appendix 4 to these regulations), and ; - ii) The engine life between rebuilds, where practicable, exceeds 10,000km. - b) The figures and information shown in [brackets] thus only apply to engine manufacturers who announced their intention to supply engines after 31 March 2012.